JulianWDev/MetData/docs/assignments/four.md

 ### The closest Bus and Tram stops to the swimming location
-We aim to find the buss and tram locations closest to the traffic route.
-The circumfrance considered is 1000m since we consider that somewhat realistic to walk to and from the event.
+We aim to find the bus and tram locations closest to the traffic route.
+The circumference considered is 1000m since we consider that somewhat realistic to walk to and from the event.
 The bus stop locations are taken from osmnx while the tram and metro stops come from Maps Amsterdam published by the Gemeente Amsterdam (Gemeente Amsterdam, 2023).

 ```python
 x_coor = 52.372870